-Munich Re Specialty Group Limited – UK Tax Strategy¹
+Munich Re Specialty Group Ltd – UK Tax Strategy for the year ended 31.12.2022

-At Munich Re Specialty Group (see Appendix below for a complete list of companies) we attach great importance to responsible and sustainable company management.
-Corporate Governance and sustainable risk management direct our day-to-day actions and help determine long-term strategic decisions.
-Corporate Responsibility is an essential component of our Group, and our strategy is built on “Company success through responsibility”.
-Furthermore, Munich Re’s (our parent company’s) Code of Conduct binds our management and staff to engage in ethically and legally impeccable conduct.
+At Munich Re Specialty Group (see Appendix for complete list of companies), we attach great importance to responsible and sustainable company management.
+Corporate governance as well as sustainable risk management direct our day-to-day actions and help determine our long-term strategic decisions.
+In addition, corporate responsibility is an essential component of our Group and our strategy is built on “Company success through responsibility”.
+Munich Re’s (our parent company’s) Code of Conduct binds our management and staff to engage in ethically and legally impeccable conduct.

-In terms of our attitude towards taxation, Munich Re Specialty Group is a fair and reliable partner to its clients, its employees, its shareholders and all other external regulatory compliance parties (including HM Revenue & Customs (HMRC)).
+In terms of our attitude towards taxation, Munich Re Specialty Group is a fair and reliable partner to its clients, its employees, its shareholder and all other external regulatory compliance parties (including HM Revenue & Customs (“HMRC”)).
 We are committed to acting in a prudent and responsible manner.
 We are an open, transparent and dependable taxpayer.
+Further information regarding our approach to tax matters globally can be found in Munich Re’s Tax Transparency Report which is also publicly available at https://www.munichre.com/en/company/corporate-responsibility/download-center.html.

 Our approach to risk management and governance arrangements in relation to taxation

-As taxation is a key element of meeting our wider business objectives the Directors of our various UK business operations provide leadership in respect of our approach to taxation.
-In addition, as our businesses are regulated in the UK by FCA, PRA and other regulatory bodies, we also ensure that tax risk management is embedded into our working practices via our Internal Control System (ICS).
+As taxation is a key element in meeting our wider business objectives the Directors of our various UK business operations provide leadership in respect of our approach to taxation.
+In addition, as certain of our businesses are also regulated in the UK (by PRA, Lloyd’s and FCA), we ensure that tax risk management is embedded as part of our wider Enterprise Risk Management procedures as well as the requirements, where applicable, of the Senior Managers and Certification Regime (SM&CR).

-We have a robust process in place for identifying and addressing tax risks across all areas of our business.
-This involves engagement with all key internal stakeholders (Finance (Tax), Insurance and HR).
-The Finance sub Committee (FSC) which has delegated authority from the Executive Committee who in turn has delegated authority from the Board, meets on a regular basis to discuss various financial issues including tax.
-Due to the international corporate structure, we ensure that we remain connected on a global basis and that appropriate arm’s length pricing is in place for cross border transactions.
+From an operational perspective, we have processes in place for identifying and addressing current and future tax risks across the full ‘record to report’ life cycle.
+This involves engagement with all key internal stakeholders (Finance, HR and Tax).
+Where appropriate, senior level committees provide regular oversight.
+Due to our international corporate structure, we ensure that we remain connected on a global basis and that appropriate arm’s length pricing is in place for cross border transactions.

-Our internal review system (and as appropriate, external assistance) supports the various Senior Accounting Officers in certifying to HMRC that we have appropriate tax accounting arrangements.
+Our internal review system (and as appropriate, use of external assistance) supports the various Senior Accounting Officers in certifying to HMRC that we have appropriate tax accounting arrangements.
 Additionally, all tax returns and other submissions to HMRC are checked and validated internally prior to submission (the exception being IPT which is outsourced to Lloyds in line with the rest of the market).
-Where we assess that we do not have the necessary in-house capabilities to fulfil our tax compliance requirements we appoint external advisors to help manage this tax risk.
+Where we consider that we do not have the necessary in-house resource to fulfil our tax compliance obligations, we appoint external advisors to help manage this tax risk.

-We obtain advice from appropriately qualified external advisors on specialist UK and non-UK tax matters such as transfer pricing, indirect tax and employment tax matters which form part of our tax return processes and UK tax obligations.
-This supplements the skills of our own Finance team where appropriate.
+Where appropriate, we seek to utilise tax authority approved structures to facilitate our business.
+We obtain advice from appropriately qualified external advisors on specialist UK and non-UK tax matters such as transfer pricing, direct and indirect tax and employment tax matters.
+This supplements the skills of our own Finance team in appropriate cases.
 In addition, for all UK taxes we ensure adequate training is provided to help identify new and emerging risks.
-For all tax processes there are clear accountability, reporting and escalation lines in place with Group Tax in Germany acting as a second line of defence.
+For all tax processes there are clear accountability, reporting and escalation lines in place with Group Tax in Germany and with the Head of UK Tax in London.

 Tax risk appetite

-As with our broader business risk appetite we have a low tolerance towards tax risk (across all taxes), and do not make use of tax planning which does not support genuine commercial activity.
-We seek to minimise the risk of a dispute with HMRC by being open and transparent about our tax affairs.
+As with our broader business risk appetite we have a low tolerance towards tax risk (across all taxes) and do not make use of tax planning which does not support genuine commercial activity.
+We seek to minimise the risk of a dispute with HMRC by being open and transparent about our tax affairs and by engaging on a real-time basis.

-The tax consequences of significant transactions (including internal restructuring and changes to IT systems) are considered by the senior stakeholders as part of its deliberations on the transactions in question.
-Wherever relevant we would also seek the opinion of external advisors to ensure that the tax impacts of any transactions are aligned to our Corporate Responsibilities.
+The tax consequences of significant transactions (including internal restructuring and changes to IT systems) are considered by the senior stakeholders (including our UK tax specialists and Group Tax) as part of their deliberations on the transactions in question.
+Wherever relevant we would also seek the opinion of external advisors to ensure that the tax impacts of any transaction are aligned with our corporate responsibilities.

 We manage our ongoing and future tax risk by meeting regularly with HMRC to discuss significant current and recent transactions and to share details of any proposed significant transaction with them prior to implementation.
 In cases of significant uncertainty, we would seek advance clearance from HMRC.